analyzr-ai/analyzr-sdk-python/README.md

 ## Overview
 This Python client will give you access to the G2M Analyzer API from any machine.
 See files in the `examples` folder for examples showing how to use the client.
 Note that a `client_id` should always be provided when querying the API; it is used for reporting purposes.
+For more info please see https://analyzr.ai.

 ## Installing the client in production mode:
 Getting the client set up will require the following: